minhunpam/curiosity-vault/Java/Spring/IOC Container.md

 ## `@Component` - placed on a class
-- used to mark a class as a Spring-managed bean
+- used to mark a class as a Spring-managed BEAN
-- When Spring scans the application, it detects classes annotated with `@Component` and registers them as beans in the Spring IOC container.
-These beans can then be injected into other components using dependency injection
+- When Spring scans the application, it detects classes annotated with `@Component` and registers them as BEANs in the Spring IOC container.
+These BEANs can then be injected into other components using dependency injection

 ### Specializations of `@Component`
 1. `@Service` - Used for service-layer classes that contain business logic